SelfCareMap

 Final Sip

-The tea ceremony isn’t about perfection or performance.
-It’s about showing up—fully, gently, and with an open heart.
-In a culture that often equates worth with output, it offers a radical alternative: to be is enough.
+The tea ceremony is not about perfection or performance.
+It is not a test of how well you can follow a set of rules.
+It is about showing up, fully, gently, and with an open heart.
+In a culture that often equates worth with output and value with speed, it offers a radical alternative: to be is enough.
+By slowing down the simple act of drinking tea, we reclaim our time and our autonomy from a world that always wants more of us.